 With a recent renewal of our trades training building our students have modern facilities, increased study space and technological improvements to prepare for in-demand careers in the trades.
 The Cedar building also hosts an airy, light commons area with added study space, breakout rooms and funky furniture.
 You’ll also find the campus library there.

-The campus yurt is located in the middle of the campus courtyard and serves as teaching lab and innovative space for our classes and meeting space for our campus and wider community.
+The campus yurt is located in the middle of the campus courtyard and serves as a teaching lab and innovative space for our classes and meeting space for our campus and wider community.

 At the south end of the campus stands Waap Galts’ap, the campus longhouse.
 The Longhouse is primarily used for student-centered and cultural activities and there are various events hosted there throughout the year.